Panda Recovery Factors

 * Panda’s metrics go as far as positive and negative reviews based on independent Google verified sources, like Google reviews.
 They will also check positive reputation on high authority forums and blogs, which could include news sites, Wikipedia, magazine articles and rating sites such as Trip Adviser.

-* They check for authority outbound links in your content which gives then an idea of your sources, and they check for topical experts that positively reference your site/pages/articles.
+* They check for authority outbound links in your content which gives them an idea of your sources, and they check for topical experts that positively reference your site/pages/articles.

 * It is advised to use date information on pages.
 Panda checks for abandoned pages/sites, and sites that are not maintained as well as old or outdated mistaken facts.